Mon, Oct 1, 2018

-By Anju Chopra, SVP Technology, Identity Theft and Breach Notification, Keith Wojcieszek, Associate Managing Director, Cyber Risk, and Brian Lapidus, Practice Leader, Identity Theft and Breach Notification
+By Anju Chopra, SVP Technology, Identity Theft and Breach Notification, and Keith Wojcieszek, Associate Managing Director, Cyber Risk

 Many of the high-profile cybersecurity breaches of the last several years share a common, disturbing thread: The breach was not the result of a direct attack on the targeted organization, but instead due to exposures arising from vendors and other trusted third parties.
 These secondary vulnerabilities allowed bad actors either direct access to the target company’s systems or to sensitive company information that had been entrusted to the vendor.

 Unfortunately, the potential security problems raised by interwoven IT systems of vendors, partners, customers and others will only grow more acute.
 The integration of data across supply chains is a key component of both the digital transformation that is reconfiguring companies in diverse sectors from chemicals to consumer goods, and of emerging technologies such as the Internet of Things.
 Furthermore, in addition to increased connectivity between organizations, there is also more connectivity between organizations and individuals, as the boundaries between work and home—and work networks and home networks—continues to erode in today’s “always on” business environment.
 The result is a massive, growing and porous hyper-network that offers abundant opportunities for sensitive data to be lost, exposed or stolen.